Section 1. RULES

 - In case of postponements, the match will be played on the next available date that is satisfactory to both teams.

 If coaches consider that for any reason during a match the course is rendered unplayable, or that there are circumstances that render the proper playing of the match impossible, they may order a temporary suspension of play.

-- Where players/coaches feel they may be in imminent danger due to lightning, they have the right to stop play.
+- Where players/coaches feel they may be in imminent danger due to lightning, they have the right to stop playing.
 However, the final decision to suspend play rests with the coaches.

-- When play has been temporarily suspended, the match will be resumed from where it was halted, even if resumption occurs on a subsequent day.
+- When play has been suspended, the match will be resumed from where it was halted, even if resumption occurs on a subsequent day.

 Section 4.
 OFFICIALS

 In the absence of the Director of Golf or an RIIL appointed supervisor, the coaches of the respective teams will act as the officials of all RIIL golf matches and will supervise said matches in accordance with these rules.

 - The responsibility of reporting scores rests with the home team coach.
 Scores must be reported to the RIIL approved website at the conclusion of each match.